ja-beb/container-templates/README.md

 # docker-templates

-Docker templates for base NGINX sites and SFTP server.
-Used for local development and testing.
+A collection of Docker templates for creating base NGINX sites and SFTP server for local development and testing.